Daughters of the American Revolution: Civic work

-Exhibits and library at DAR Headquarters
+Exhibits and library at DAR headquarters

-The DAR maintains a genealogical library at its headquarters in Washington, DC and provides guides for individuals doing family research.
+DAR maintains a genealogical library at its headquarters in Washington, D.C., which provides guides for individuals doing family research.
 Its bookstore presents scholarship on United States and women's history.

 Temporary exhibits in the galleries have featured women's arts and crafts, including items from the DAR's quilt and embroidery collections.
 Exhibit curators provide a social and historical context for girls' and women's arts in such exhibits, for instance, explaining practices of mourning reflected in certain kinds of embroidery samplers, as well as ideals expressed about the new republic.
-Permanent exhibits include American furniture, silver and furnishings.
+Permanent exhibits include American furniture, silver, and furnishings.

 Literacy promotion

 In 1989, the DAR established the NSDAR Literacy Promotion Committee, which coordinates the efforts of DAR volunteers to promote child and adult literacy.
 Volunteers teach English, tutor reading, prepare students for GED examinations, raise funds for literacy programs, and participate in many other ways.